Bhaṭṭikāvya: The , 'Eight Books'

 The learned Indian curriculum in late classical times had at its heart a system of grammatical study and linguistic analysis.
-The core text for this study was the notoriously difficult “Eight Chapters” (Aṣṭādhyāyī) of Pāṇini, the sine qua non of learning composed in the 8th century bce, and arguably the most remarkable and indeed foundational text in the history of linguistics.
+The core texts for this study were the notoriously difficult “Eight Chapters” (Aṣṭādhyāyī) of Pāṇini, the sine qua non of learning composed in the 4th century BCE, and arguably the most remarkable and indeed foundational text in the history of linguistics.
 Not only is the Aṣṭādhyāyī a description of a language unmatched in totality for any language until the nineteenth century, but it is also presented in the most compact form possible through the use of an elaborate and sophisticated metalanguage, again unknown anywhere else in linguistics before modern times.
 This grammar of Pāṇini had been the object of intense study for the ten centuries prior to the composition of “Bhaṭṭi’s Poem”.
 It was plainly Bhaṭṭi’s purpose to provide a study aid to Pāṇini’s text by using the examples already provided in the existing grammatical commentaries in the context of the gripping and morally improving story of the Rāmāyaṇa.
 To the dry bones of this grammar Bhaṭṭi has given juicy flesh in his poem.
 The same could be said for poetics, prosody and Prakrit.
 The intention of the author was to teach these advanced sciences through a relatively easy and pleasant medium.
 In his own words:

 This composition is like a lamp to those whose those who perceive the meaning of words and like a hand mirror for a blind man to those without grammar.

 This poem, which is to be understood by means of a commentary, is a joy to those sufficiently learned: through my fondness for the scholar I have here slighted the dullard.